Sumukh-Bharadvaja/Sumukh-Bharadvaja/readme.md

-<h2 align="left">Hi 👋!
+<h2 align="left">Hi ðŸ‘‹!
 My name is Sumukh Bharadvaja and I'm a Software Developer .</h2>

 ###
-<p>🌟 I am Sumukh, I'm a techie at heart and love delving into the world of data science and machine learning.
+<p>ðŸŒŸ I am Sumukh, I'm a techie at heart and love delving into the world of data science and machine learning.
-Swapping gears from mechanical mastery to mastering data analytics – I'm just upgrading from nuts and bolts to algorithms and data plots!
+Swapping gears from mechanical mastery to mastering data analytics â€“ I'm just upgrading from nuts and bolts to algorithms and data plots!
 Solving intricate problems using advanced analytics techniques excites me, and I'm constantly exploring innovative ways to leverage data for insightful solutions.  </p>
 <h3 align="center"><em>I believe that any Data is a Boon for Monetization!</em></h3>
 <hr>

-<h2 align='left'>🌱 What do I do and What have I done?</h2>
+<h2 align='left'>ðŸŒ± What do I do and What have I done?</h2>

 <div align="center">
 <table>